filecoin-project/filecoin-docs/content/en/smart-contracts/fundamentals/support/index.md

 ### How do I close a storage deal on Filecoin and stop storage providers (SP) from storing my data on-chain

 It’s not impossible but storage providers are incentivized not to close the storage deal as they are slashed for not providing [Proof of Spacetime (PoSt)](https://spec.filecoin.io/algorithms/pos/).
 Someone has to pay for the broken promise a miner makes to the chain and you need a custom market actor for it most likely to make the deal.
 You need to make deals for a certain amount of time - right now the boundaries are 6-18 months.
 You cannot ask a storage provider to take down your data without contacting them off-chain.

-### How do I check a storage provider’s balance with their FEVM address

-You can query balance of any address using the Zondax [Account API](https://docs.zondax.ch/openapi).